erdogant/distfit/README.md

 ### Background
 ``distfit`` is a python package for probability density fitting across 89 univariate distributions to non-censored data by residual sum of squares (RSS), and hypothesis testing.
-Probability density fitting is the fitting of a probability distribution to a series of data concerning the repeated measurement of a variable phenomenon. ``distfit`` scores each of the 89 different distributions for the fit wih the emperical distribution and return the best scoring distribution.
+Probability density fitting is the fitting of a probability distribution to a series of data concerning the repeated measurement of a variable phenomenon. ``distfit`` scores each of the 89 different distributions for the fit wih the empirical distribution and return the best scoring distribution.

 ### Functionalities
 The ``distfit`` library is created with classes to ensure simplicity in usage.